 Summer Water | $18 (This link gives you a $22 discount applied right to your Winc account, so that’s basically free wine! – new accounts only)

 This Cocomero also comes from Winc.
-I don’t see this bottle on the site at the moment but check back!
-Sometimes they bring bottles back!
+This bottle isn’t always available, it comes and goes.
 This was my least favorite of all the wines.
 For no real reason.
 This might have been sweeter than the others?
 I do remember getting red fruity notes (berries and watermelon) but the label is sort of guiding you towards watermelon, no?

 Also, I used this delicious bottle to create a yummy Rosé Lemonade cocktail.